Skip to content

 ts

-The client's default form renders __form errors at the top of the form chrome (see Forms / Validation).
+The client's default form renders form-level errors at the top of the form chrome (see Forms / Validation).

 Same-form detection: preserving user input